-When the diphtheria vaccine is combined with the tetanus vaccine it is called the Td vaccine, and when protection against pertussis is also added, it is called Tdap vaccine.

-Adults should get at least one dose of the Tdap vaccine - if they didn't get it when they were younger followed by a Td vaccine "booster" every 10 years.
+The diphtheria vaccine is combined with the tetanus vaccine (called Td vaccine) and the tetanus, diphtheria, pertussis, vaccine (called Tdap vaccine).
+Adults should get at least one dose of the Tdap vaccine - if they hadn't already received it - followed by a Td or Tdap vaccine "booster" every 10 years.

-If you aren't sure whether you're up to date with your tetanus booster (which should also protect you from diphtheria and possibly pertussis) talk to your healthcare provider about whether you're due for a dose of Td or Tdap vaccine.
+If you aren't sure whether you're up to date with your tetanus booster (which should also protect you from diphtheria) talk to your doctor about whether you're due for a dose.

-CHICKENPOX (VARICELLA) COVID-19 DIPHTHERIA HAEMOPHILUS INFLUENZAE TYPE B (HIB) HEPATITIS A HEPATITIS B HUMAN PAPILLOMAVIRUS (HPV) INFLUENZA (FLU) MEASI ES MENINGOCOCCAL DISEASE MUMPS PNFUMOCOCCAL DISEASE RUBELLA SHINGLES (HERPES ZOSTER) TETANUS WHOOPING COUGH (PERTUSSIS)
+(VARICELLA) COVID-19 DIPHTHERIA HAEMOPHILUS INFLUENZAE TYPE B (HIB) HEPATITIS A HEPATITIS B HUMAN PAPILLOMAVIRUS (HPV) INFLUENZA (FLU) MEASLES MENINGOCOCCAL DISEASE MUMPS PNEUMOCOCCAL DISEASE RESPIRATORY SYNCYTIAL VIRUS (RSV) RUBELLA SHINGLES (HERPES ZOSTER) TETANUS WHOOPING COUGH (PERTUSSIS)